hs7t/logbook/README.md

 `logbook` is simple CLI software that lets you log and tag events - as if you were a computer!
+>[!IMPORTANT]
+>This project is a command line app.
+That means you should run it from your favourite terminal emulator!
 ## Installing `logbook`

 ### 1. Download it